Singapore tops Asia in preparing students for the future: EIU study

 SINGAPORE HAS BEST EDUCATION POLICY ENVIRONMENT

-In results calibrating the countries' education policy environment, Singapore topped the ranking with a score of 88.8, ahead of New Zealand (87.5) and Canada (87.0).
+In results calibrating the economies' education policy environment, Singapore topped the ranking with a score of 88.8, ahead of New Zealand (87.5) and Canada (87.0).

 Within Asia, South Korea came in fifth, Japan 12th, Hong Kong 22nd and China 27th.